nicolehao34/nicolehao34.github.io/index.md

 # Projects
+I’ve worked on both engineering and research projects, using **applied math** and **ML/AI** to solve problems in natural sciences, education, and finance.

 -  **InkSight** <br>
 An AI-powered STEM note-taking and accessibility platform for students with learning disorders and auditory + visual impairments.
 I was lucky enough to be selected by [the Cornell eLab Student Startup Accelerator](https://eship.cornell.edu/elab-welcomes-24-student-startup-teams-to-fall-cohort/) as part of their Fall 24 cohort with this project. <br>